Sustainability

 4. Reducing waste

-Vineyard management
+Vineyard Management

-The fact that Tyrrell’s has so many old vines that have been producing quality wine grapes continuously for so long now (42 percent of our vines are more than 50 years old and 11 percent are more than 100 years old) is a good indicator of the sustainability of our vineyard management practices.
+The fact that Tyrrell’s has so many old vines that have been producing quality wine grapes continuously for so long now (36 percent of our vines are more than 50 years old and 11 percent are more than 100 years old) is a good indicator of the sustainability of our vineyard management practices.

 Energy

-A central pillar of our environmental management program has been efforts to minimize our energy usage by improving efficiency, particularly when it comes to refrigeration, which is by far the largest consumer of energy in most Australian wineries.
+A central pillar of our environmental management program has been efforts to minimize our energy usage by improving efficiency, particularly when it comes to cooling and refrigeration, which is by far the largest consumer of energy in most Australian wineries.

 • We run a very economical refrigeration system that maintains cooling-water temperatures of between 6°C and 8°C; many wineries run a refrigerated-brine system that recirculates the cooling liquid at temperatures a few degrees below zero.